I’d run for ____. You fill in the blank. Here are a few suggestions: A frosty, cold beer, or maybe a few donuts.

 We know — finding the motivation for a run isn’t always easy.
 But sorry, this time you’re officially out of excuses; your snack life and run life have become one.

 When did donut runs become so popular?
 Pittsburgh’s Donut Dash will have you run a mile, cram six (full size) donuts, then sprint back the way you came.
-Cleveland’s The Frosty Four is like a beer mile, but with donuts.
-Each lap you’ll crush a new Jack Frost donut (there will be judges to make sure you don’t miss a crumb).
-And the granddaddy of them all, The Krispy Kreme Challenge on NC State’s campus in Raleigh, will pit you against 2,400 calories in the form of 12 doughnuts over five miles.
+Irvine, CA’s Great Donut Run/Walk 5k gives you two chances to stock your stomach with sweets.
+Their Donut Run 5k takes runners to the Donut Hole Zone halfway through the race for all the donut holes you can handle.
+Still have a sweet tooth?
+Their 5k Donut Challenge goes one step further, guiding runners to the Donut Hole Zone AND the Donut Challenge Zone for a two donut top off before heading to the finish line.
+But the granddaddy of them all, The Krispy Kreme Challenge on NC State’s campus in Raleigh, will pit you against 2,400 calories in the form of 12 doughnuts over five miles.
 Run hard, eat hard, and hold it down, gang.

 Okay, now take everything we said and sub in wine.
-Yeah, call all your wino friends, because if you’ve got a winery nearby, you may have the Wicked Wine Run dishing out exercise with heavy-handed pours.
-Honestly, it’s everything you could want: A 5k run through a beautiful vineyard or venue; wine stops along the way; live music, food trucks and tours at the finish; and MORE WINE!
+Yeah, call all your wino friends, because if you’ve got a winery nearby, you may have the Wicked Wine Run dishing out exercise and heavy-handed pours.
+Honestly, it’s everything you could want: A 5k run through a beautiful vineyard or venue; wine stops along the way; live music, food trucks and tours at the finish; and ALL THE WINE!
 Check here to see if there’s one near you.
 Glug, glug, glug.

 Want an express experience at the Tulsa State Fair?
 Run the Corndog Classic 5k.
 It packs all the excitement of a Midwest country fair into about 25ish minutes (if you’re quick about it).
 When you run through Expo Square, you actually will see all of Tulsa’s famed fair.
 But what would be a fair without fair food?!
 During your jaunt, you’ll have to eat a mini corndog, put a beer or lemonade down the hatch, and do-si-do with the always-tricky-to-eat caramel apple.
 Welcome to side stitch city.
 Oh, and wear white because it’s also a color run.